thecochenille/thecochenille/README.md

 :books: I also write mini-tutorials on handling data throughout my learning journey with Python and coding more efficiently.
 Check my [Medium page](https://medium.com/@isabelle.vea)

+I am also sharing my journey pivoting into data science and leaving academia on Linkedin [LinkedIn](https://www.linkedin.com/in/isabellevea/)

 📫 How to reach me: Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/isabellevea/)

 <!--